Depressant Drug Rehab in Washington State

 Alcohol

 Alcohol is the only depressant drug that’s primarily used for recreation.
 The main substance in alcohol that makes it act as a depressant drug is ethanol.
-Although alcohol is legal, it’s arguable the most abused drug on the planet.
-In fact, a 2014 Substance Abuse and Mental Health Services Administration (SAMHSA) survey found that nearly 61 million Americans over the age of 12 at that time binged drank alcohol.
+Although alcohol is legal, it’s arguably the most abused drug on the planet.
+In 2022, Washington recorded 740 fatalities with 389 of them being linked to an impaired driver.
+In 2023, the death toll in Washington rose to 800 with alcohol-impaired drivers being linked to half of those deaths.

 Although many people use and abuse alcohol, most don’t realize that alcohol is a depressant.
 This is because initially, drinking alcohol can make you feel energized and “buzzed.”